nadia-solution-tracker/third-milestone-project/README.md

 - Ordering buttons are added to order recipes on the following aspects “Most popular” (upvotes) and “Most Viewed” (likes) recipes

 The recipe collection section
-- Displays Number of recipes on the current page from the total list of recipes ex “displaying 1 - 6 Recipes in total 8”
+- Displays Number of recipes on the current page from the total list of recipes ex **displaying 1 - 6 Recipes in total 8**
 - When this page is first time loaded a list of recipes are displayed in which the user can browse.
 - Pagination feature is incorporated so that users do not get lost and can concentrate on a particular amount of content, the page display 6 recipes at each time.
 The user can view the list of next 6 recipes by clicking on the pagination links provided at the bottom of the page.
 - Each recipe card has link to View recipe (details about the recipe), number of likes and number of views.
 This would also help users to browse a recipe that is most liked by people or have most views.